AI Construction Contract Review vs. a Construction Attorney

 - Final review.
 After the counterparty accepts redlines, re-run the executed draft through AI review one more time to confirm nothing else changed and that your notice and lien deadlines are calendared.
 Five minutes, $0 (re-runs are free for the same analysis).

 Total time: typically 1–3 weeks depending on whether you engage an attorney.
-Coverage: catches more issues than either approach alone because AI is consistent at flagging non-standard, risk-shifting language and attorneys are strong at contextual judgment.
+Coverage: works because AI is consistent at flagging non-standard, risk-shifting language and attorneys are strong at contextual judgment.
 Want the full clause breakdown?
 See our construction contract review pillar.

 Frequently asked questions